creer-pro/blaze/README.md

 <p align="center">&nbsp;</p>

-_**Blaze**_ is part of the **[Mastering Tailwind CSS](https://creer.pro)** training package and is implemented using the lovely **Tailwind CSS** framework.
+_**Blaze**_ is a free HTML template and is implemented using the lovely **Tailwind CSS** framework.
 You can customize and use it in any ways you wish.

-This template is modified to be used as the main project to train web designers and developers about Tailwind CSS v3.x in a simple but effective way.

-Everything is made clear and simple.
+Everything in the code is made clear and simple.
 So you just need to know a bit about HTML and Tailwind CSS (if necessary) to be able to customize this template.

-If you don't know much about Tailwind CSS, you can check out _*[Creer.pro](https://creer.pro)*_ for a comprehensive and full training on this framework.

 ## Installation

 The template doesn't need any installation unless if you need to develop and customize it using Tailwind CSS.
-To do so you can use `npm` to install the packages needed for the Tailwind JIT engine to work:
+To do so you can use `npm` to install the packages needed for Tailwind CSS to watch your files for changes and generate the styles:

 - To install the development packages: